mckinsey/vizro/vizro-core/docs/pages/user_guides/components.md

     [Button]: ../../assets/user_guides/components/button.png

-The [`Button`][vizro.models.Button] component is currently reserved to be used inside the right-side of the dashboard (output side).
+The [`Button`][vizro.models.Button] component is currently reserved to be used inside the main panel (right-side) of the dashboard.
-However, there might be use cases where one wants to place the `Button` on the left-side with the controls.
+However, there might be use cases where one would like to place the `Button` inside the control panel (left-side) with the other controls.

-In this case, simply follow the user-guide outlined for [custom components](custom_components.md) and manually add the `Button` as a control type by running the following lines before your dashboard configurations:
+In this case, simply follow the user-guide outlined for [custom components](custom_components.md) and manually add the `Button` as a valid type to the `controls` argument by running the following lines before your dashboard configurations:

 ```python
 from vizro import Vizro